Cart

-Managing MariaDB with command-line
+Managing MariaDB using command-line

 In this article, we explain the basics of managing MariaDB using command-line (e.g. on VPSs running Ubuntu, Debian, or CentOS).
 Would you like to install MariaDB first?
 In our tutorials below we explain the installation and basic configuration for various OSs.